Erudika/para/README.md

 ### [Read the Docs](http://paraio.org/docs)

-## Getting started
+## Quick Start

 1. [Download the latest executable WAR](https://github.com/Erudika/para/releases)
 2. Execute it with `java -jar para-X.Y.Z.war`
 3. Call `curl localhost:8080/v1/_setup` to get the access and secret keys
-4. Start using the API directly or use one of the client libraries below.
+4. Open [Para Web Console](http://console.paraio.org) or integrate with one of the API clients below.

 ### Building Para

-Para can be compiled with JDK 1.6 and up, but we recommend running it on Java 1.8+.
+Para can be compiled with JDK 6 and up, but we recommend running it on JDK 8+.

 Para uses Maven.
 Here's how you clone it and build it: